DAC (Constitution and Membership; Meeting Dates and Deadlines)

 Meeting Dates and Deadlines

 The DAC meets eight times a year, typically six weeks apart.
-The dates for 2019 are set out below..
+The dates for 2019 and 2020 are set out below..

 There can be up to 50 agenda items for consideration at each meeting, so to enable us to manage the workload and provide information to DAC members in advance, we ask for all papers and information to be submitted a fortnight in advance of the meeting at which the work or project will be considered.